cst0313/cst0313/README.md

-- 👋 Hi, I’m Jeffrey, a third year computing student at Imperial College London
+- 👋 Hi, I’m Jeffrey, a third year computing student (AIML) at Imperial College London
 - 👀 I’m interested in solving the ocean and climate problems with engineering methods
 - 🌱 I’m currently improving on my ML and skills related to quantitative finance
 - 📫 You can reach me at jsc323@ic.ac.uk